Skip to content

 Frequently Asked Questions

-How recent does my passport photo need to be?
+What size does an Australian passport photo have to be?

 Can I smile in my Australian passport photo?